Cybertual/mini-recon-tool/README.md

 4. Save results to a report

-Built for learning and experimentation in web security.
+*Built for learning and experimentation in web security*.